 Let’s take a gander at the key hedge fund action surrounding American Airlines Group Inc (NASDAQ:AAL).

-What have hedge funds been doing with American Airlines Group Inc (NASDAQ:AAL)?
+What does the smart money think about American Airlines Group Inc (NASDAQ:AAL)?

-At the Q3’s end, a total of 77 of the hedge funds tracked by Insider Monkey were long this stock, a change of -9% from the previous quarter.
-With hedge funds’ capital changing hands, there exists a few noteworthy hedge fund managers who were increasing their stakes considerably (or already accumulated large positions).
+At the end of the first quarter, a total of 41 of the hedge funds tracked by Insider Monkey held long positions in this stock, a change of -9% from the previous quarter.
+The graph below displays the number of hedge funds with bullish position in AAL over the last 15 quarters.
+With hedge funds’ sentiment swirling, there exists a few notable hedge fund managers who were upping their holdings substantially (or already accumulated large positions).

 |Ticker||No of HFs with positions||Total Value of HF Positions (x1000)||Change in HF Position|